-Young farmer Hayden Williamson hasn't waited for a scholarship to seek out farming experiences.By Laura Griffin
+Young farmer Hayden Williamson hasn't waited for a scholarship to seek out farming experiences.LAURA GRIFFIN January 22, 2013 4:03am

 Waaia’s Hayden Williamson encourages other young dairy farmers to take every opportunity to develop their skills and understanding of the industry.